gocom/resolution/functions/parse.md

 ## Example

-Parse the given `1920x1080` resolution string, and returns results as [Resolution](../interfaces/Resolution.md) object:
+The following parses the given `1920x1080` resolution string, and returns results as [Resolution](../interfaces/Resolution.md) object:
 ```ts
 import {parse} from '@gocom/resolution';

 const resolution = parse('1920x1080');
 ```
-If the dimensions string is not a supported dimension string, the function returns `undefined`:
+If the given dimensions parameter is not a supported dimension string, the function returns `undefined`:
 ```ts
 import {parse} from '@gocom/resolution';